General information

 Exhibits are the documents, emails, texts, photographs, or other material that you want to have the court consider as evidence.
 Before you can use an exhibit, you need to "offer it" to prove its authenticity so that it can be admitted into the court record.

-- The National Council of Juvenile and Family Court Judges has 10 Steps for Presenting Evidence in Court, and Appendix B gives concrete examples of how to offer specific types of evidence into court
+- 10 Steps for Presenting Evidence in Court, from the National Council of Juvenile and Family Court Judges.
+Appendix B gives concrete examples of how to offer specific types of evidence into court.

-- WomensLaw.org has information on having a witness introduce evidence for the court
+- How to have a witness introduce evidence for the court from WomensLaw.org

-The State Court Rules of Evidence apply to all evidence used in court.
+The Rules of Evidence ER for the State Court apply to all evidence used in court.

 Witnesses